AmrElsayyad/nvim/README.md

 auto suggestions.
 If you prefer Avante.nvim inline suggestions, set `auto_suggestions = true` in the Avante.nvim plugin options.

+### Advanced: Custom Avante Rules and AI Integration

+You can customize Avante.nvim's behavior by editing the avanterules (system prompts and context rules) found in your configuration.
+See `lua/plugins/avante.lua` for the rules and instructions.
+Updating these enables personalized code suggestions, improved chat, and custom AI workflows.
+For best results, tailor rules to your workflow and preferred AI provider.

 The following AI completion providers are configured:

 - `copilot`